-LEARNING OUTCOMES: The outcomes include: (a) understanding of and ability to analyze the forms of the Medieval and Renaissance periods; (b) identifying of music aurally; (c) understanding the trends of the time period including relationships between political and music history; (d) compare and contrast the varying styles of the period; (e) understanding the development of music in Italy, France, Germany, England, Spain, and the New World: and (f) display abilities in research techniques, formatting, and term paper writing.
+LEARNING OUTCOMES: The outcomes include: (a) ability to recognize and analyze the forms of the Medieval and Renaissance periods; (b) aurally identify music presented in the course; (c) write about the trends of the time period including relationships between political and music history; (d) compare and contrast the varying styles of the period; (e) write about the development of music in Italy, France, Germany, England, Spain, and the New World: and (f) display abilities in research techniques, formatting, and term paper writing.
 At the end of the course, students will develop the skills necessary to identify both aurally and in written form the various styles and genres of the music history eras.